 Fruit flies will need to be anesthetized and selected for each vial.
-Wild-type fruit flies can be anesthetized using any variety of methods, but placing the vial in crushed ice offers a quick and easy anesthetization for this procedure (more details are given on our web page; see "Web Link" below).
+Wild type fruit flies can be anesthetized using any variety of methods, but placing the vial in crushed ice offers a quick and easy anesthetization for this procedure.
+Refer to our webpage link given at the end of the paper for more details.

-Once the fruit flies have been anesthetized, students can use a hand lens, dissecting scope, or even the naked eye to identify the sex of each fly using secondary sexual characteristics, such as appearance of the genitals and sex combs.
-The sex combs (black bristle areas on the male's forelegs) are an efficient way to differentiate males and females and can be viewed with the naked eye.
-With the use of a small paintbrush, the flies can be brushed off a sheet of paper and into a container.
+Once anesthetized, students can use a hand lens, dissecting scope, or even the naked eye to identify the sex of each fly using secondary sexual characteristics, such as appearance of the genitals and sex combs.
+The sex combs, or black bristle areas on the male's forelegs, are an efficient way to differentiate males and females and can be viewed with the naked eye.
+With the use of a small paintbrush the flies can be brushed off a paper and into a container.

-In each of the first three vials (A-C), place one anesthetized male and one female.
+In the first three vials (A-C), place one anesthetized male and one female.
 Keep the vial on its side to prevent the flies from falling into the food.
 Insert the cotton ball into the vial, and wait for the flies to regain consciousness before turning the vial upright.
-Repeat the procedure with vials D-F but place three females (rather than one) in each of these vials.
+Repeat the procedure with the vials D-F with the exception of placing three females, rather than one, in each of these vials.
 Once the flies have all regained consciousness in all six vials, turn them upright and place the vials in a safe location that receives regular day and night light cycles.
-If each group of students has its own sets of vials, make sure they are differentiated from each other by labels or marks.
+If groups of students have their own set of vials, each group should have distinct names or marks to differentiate their vials from other groups' vials.

-Monitor the vials daily for pupa formation, as indicated by larvae climbing the vial walls, becoming stationary, and turning dark brown.
-After the first pupa forms, the vials should be checked for new pupae twice daily.
-Each pupa should be marked with a fine-point permanent marker on the exterior of the vial.
-In a data table, document the date, time, and number of new pupae after each monitoring period.
-Continue documenting new pupa formation until a new adult emerges (ecloses) from its pupal casing.
+Monitor the vials daily for pupa formation.
+This will be marked by larvae climbing the vial walls, becoming stationary, and turning dark brown in color.
+After the first pupa forms, the vials should be checked for new pupa twice daily.
+Each pupa should be marked with a fine point permanent marker on the exterior of the vial.
+In a data table, document the date, time, and number of new pupa after each monitoring period.
+Continue documenting new pupa formation until a new adult emerges (ecloses) from its pupa casing.